ayaHathout/MISKPerfumes-EcommerceApp-frontend/README.md

 # MISK – E-Commerce Frontend for Perfume Store

-This repository contains only the **frontend project**; the backend is implemented separately in a **Spring project**: [MISK Ecommerce Angular Backend](https://github.com/ayaHathout/MISKPerfumes-Spring-EcommerceApp.git)
+This repository contains only the **frontend project**; the backend is implemented separately in a **Spring project**: [MISK Ecommerce Spring Backend](https://github.com/ayaHathout/MISKPerfumes-Spring-EcommerceApp.git)

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.14.